NicolasLagaillardie/mpst_rust_github/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgment

+This project is part of my current PhD under the supervision of [Nobuko Yoshida](https://www.imperial.ac.uk/people/n.yoshida), that I would like to thank.
+I was also helped by my [colleagues](http://mrg.doc.ic.ac.uk/people/) from [Imperial College London](https://www.imperial.ac.uk/).